AgarwalShikhar/Dashboards_Data_Analysis/README.md

 # Dashboards_Data_Analysis
 Used tableau to visually model data for different events to better understand data analysis.
+Each dashboard contains certain Key Performance Indicators based on which one can make forecasts about the future and even learn about the present status of the events growth/spread/frequency.

 Note - This repository is being constantly updated with new dashboards